What is Acute Lymphoblastic Leukaemia?

 Following completion of treatment, all children will continue to be monitored for symptoms of both disease relapse and treatment complications.
 Checks will take place every two or three months for the first year, gradually becoming less frequent.

 The treatments used in childhood ALL often cause side effects.
 Most side effects are temporary and can be minimised with good supportive care.
-The most common effects include:
+The most common short term effects include:

 • Nausea and vomiting